webpy/webpy.github.com/templetor.md

     print render.base(render.message('Hello, world!'))

 The first line imports templetor.
 The second says that our templates are in the directory `templates/`.
 The third give all our templates access to the `len` function.
 The fourth grabs the template `message.html`, passes it the argument `'Hello, world!'`, passes the result of rendering it to the template `base.html` and prints the result.
 (If your templates don't end in `.html` or `.xml`, templetor will still find them, but it won't do its automatic HTML-encoding.)

+## Turning Off Filter
+By default `template.render` will use `web.websafe` filter to do HTML-encoding.
+To turn it off, put a : after the $ as in:

+    $:form.render()

+Output from form.render() will be display as is.